Identification and Debiased Learning of Causal Effects with General Instrumental Variables: Introduction

-Unlike approaches relying on the monotonicity condition, the identification strategy of \citet{wang2018bounded, Hartwig2023} does not require monotonicity.
-Instead, they identify the average treatment effect (ATE) by imposing no-interaction assumptions between the IV and latent confounding in the treatment model. \citet{wang2023instrumental, cui2023instrumental, baer2023discussion} extended this framework to the marginal structural Cox model, while \citet{tchetgen2018marginal, michael2024instrumental} further generalized it to longitudinal settings.
-Furthermore, \citet{cui2021semiparametric} proposed to identify optimal treatment regimes under a no unmeasured common effect modifier assumption, and \citet{cui2025learning} extended the approach to learn optimal treatment regimes for censored survival data.
-Building on this foundation, \citet{liu2025multiplicativeinstrumentalvariablemodel} proposed an identifying condition that excludes any multiplicative interaction between the IV and latent confounders in the treatment model, thereby enabling the nonparametric identification of the average treatment effect on the treated (ATT).
+Unlike approaches relying on the monotonicity condition, \citet{wang2018bounded, Hartwig2023} identify the average treatment effect (ATE) by imposing certain no additive interaction assumptions between the IV and the latent confounding in the treatment model; \citet{liu2025multiplicativeinstrumentalvariablemodel} propose an identifying condition that excludes any multiplicative interaction between IV and latent confounders in the treatment model, thereby enabling the identification of the ATE of the treated group.
+Building upon a no-interaction assumption, \citet{cui2023instrumental,wang2023instrumental,michael2024instrumental} propose marginal structural mean models and marginal structural Cox models, and \citet{fu2022offline,xu2023instrumental} propose IV approaches to confounded off-policy evaluation using a similar identification strategy.
+Furthermore, \citet{ye2023instrumented} propose an instrumental difference-in-difference method to identify the ATE based on no-interaction assumptions.
+In addition, \citet{cui2021semiparametric} propose to identify optimal treatment regimes under a no unmeasured common effect modifier assumption, and \citet{cui2025learning} extend the approach to learn optimal treatment regimes for censored survival data.

-In parallel, \citet{chernozhukov2005iv,chernozhukov2020instrumentalvariablequantileregression} developed IV quantile regression (IVQR) methods to estimate quantile treatment effects (QTE), allowing both the instrument and treatment variables to be non-binary. \citet{chernozhukov2024estimatingcausaleffectsdiscrete} adopt a novel type of copula invariance condition to identify the treatment effects for the entire population, allowing the treatment to be binary, multi-categorical or continuous. \citet{Tchetgen_Tchetgen_2021, sun2022selective} investigate scenarios involving invalid instrumental variables, where the exclusion restriction may be violated.

-Collectively, these approaches, however, do not offer nonparametric identification strategies for the ATE in settings where either the instrument or the treatment variable is non-binary, which limits their applicability in empirical contexts involving multi-categorical or continuous treatments and instruments.
+In parallel, \citet{chernozhukov2005iv,chernozhukov2020instrumentalvariablequantileregression} develop IV quantile regression for estimating quantile treatment effects, accommodating non-binary instruments. \cite{chen2018sequential} proposes sequential instrumental variables censored quantile regression estimators with a binary endogenous variable and a continuous instrument.
+More recently, \citet{chernozhukov2024estimatingcausaleffectsdiscrete} introduce a copula invariance condition to identify treatment effects for the entire population with a binary instrumental variable.
+Collectively, these approaches, however, do not offer nonparametric identification strategies for the ATEs and mean potential outcomes in settings where the instrument is non-binary.